Isaactangky/Cocktell-TheCocktailDB/README.md

 };
 ```

-The ingredients data from the API was unstructured and with many empty or null values, and the ingredients and measures are separated in to different key: value pairs.
+The ingredients data from the API was unstructured and with many empty or null values, and the ingredients and measures are separated into different key: value pairs.
 A seperate function is defined to resoleve this challenge:

 ```js
 const formatIngredients = function (drink) {